-- ✓ A centralized recycling station has been created on campus to encourage recycling and to promote sustainable practices on campus. - ✓ The number and size of recycling containers has increased with plans for signage and lids to encourage and understanding of what is recyclable. - ✓ A truck load of fluorescent bulbs, computer equipment, and batteries were recycled in Fall 2010. - ✓ 60 cubic yards of metal products are recycled per semester. - ✓ Every two weeks 2 96-gallon bails of compost are recycled at a local farm. - ✓ The Recycling Center at the Repsychedelic Dumpster has been upgraded. - ✓ Fifty-one new receptacles with separate trash and recycling compartments were purchased and placed throughout the campus.

-✓ Including the recycled compost form dining services, the percentage of recycling for the University is 30%.
+- ✓ The number and size of recycling containers has increased with plans for signage and lids to encourage and understanding of what is recyclable. - ✓ A truck load of fluorescent bulbs, computer equipment, and batteries were recycled in Fall 2010. - √ 60 cubic yards of metal products are recycled per semester. - ✓ Every two weeks 2 96-gallon bails of compost are recycled at a local farm. - ✓ Fifty-one new receptacles with separate trash and recycling compartments were purchased and placed throughout the campus. - ✓ Including the recycled compost from dining services, the percentage of recycling for the University is 30%. - ✓ The University has added four (4) new water bottle filling stations, making a total of six (6), reducing the need for commercial water bottles.